sifung/sifung/README.md

 # Hi, I'm Kurkure
-I'm a BCA student with a strong interest in Engineering
+I'm a BCA student with a strong interest in Engineering.

 ---
 ## Interests